CurveDocs/curve-docs/docs/references/whitepaper.md

 ## Newton Step for `newton_D()` in Tricrypto and Twocrypto

-This derivation explains the mathematical logic behind the `newton_D()` function used in Curve’s tricrypto and twocrypto pools.
+This derivation explains the mathematical logic behind the `newton_D()` function used in Curve’s Tricrypto and Twocrypto pools.

 ---